Skip to content

 In which order are mocks evaluated?

-When the httpmock server receives a request that matches multiple mocks, they are evaluated in reverse order of their definition.
-This means the most recently defined mock takes precedence and will be used.
+When the httpmock server receives a request that matches multiple mocks, they are evaluated in the order of their definition.
+This means the first defined mock takes precedence and will be used.

 How does Proxy Mode work?